Number : Season 10, serial 4 of 5.

 Whats bad : Nothing.

-Review With Spoilers : Planet Of The Daleks is the fourth and penultimate episode of season 10 and a direct sequel, to previous Dalek adventure – Frontier In Space
+Review With Spoilers : Planet Of The Daleks is the fourth serial and penultimate episode of season 10 – and a direct sequel, to previous Dalek adventure; Frontier In Space

-Following a previous run in with the Daleks, Ogrons – and The Master.
-A wounded Doctor attempts to contact the Timelords and pilots the Tardis to planet Spiridon; before falling into a coma.
-Leaving Jo with a dilemma – stay and look after him in the Tardis, or seek help outside.
+Following a previous run in with the Daleks, Ogrons and The Master.
+A wounded Doctor, attempts to contact the Time Lords but pilots the Tardis to planet Spiridon instead.
+Before falling into a coma and leaving Jo with a dilemma; to stay and provide -in the Tardis, or seek help outside.

-Jo decides to go out to look for help and is attacked by the local fauna.
-She next encounters a group of crashed Thals, invisible Spiridons and finally – a complex of Daleks.
+Jo decides to go out, to look for help and is attacked by the local fauna.
+She next encounters a group of crashed Thals, invisible Spiridons and finally; a base of Daleks.

 Whilst the new series struggles to integrate the Daleks into meaningful material.
-It’s worth looking at an episode like Planet Of The Daleks, which shows what can be achieved when the Daleks are given centre stage.
-Which is also respective of their established heritage and continued evolution – not just as monsters but as characters in Who.
+It’s worth looking, at an episode like Planet Of The Daleks; which shows what can be achieved when the Daleks – are given centre stage.
+Especially, where their story is usefully continued; which is also respective of their established heritage and continued evolution – not just as monsters, but as characters in Doctor Who.

-This time around – the twist on the Dalek story, is; their experiments on the Spiridons, in an attempt to perfect an invisibility cloak.
-They are also using Spiridon’s natural ice volcanos, to preserve a huge army of Daleks in deep freeze.
+This time around, the twist on the Dalek story, is the Daleks experiments – on the Spiridons.
+In an attempt, to perfect an invisibility cloak.
+They are also using (planet) Spiridon’s natural ice volcanos; to preserve – a huge army of Daleks – in deep freeze.

 “This one’s something new.
 I’ve never come across Daleks that have mastered invisibility before!”
 The Doctor

-There is some really inventive SFX to flesh out the invisible Spiridon character Wesker.
-Whether it be invisible footprints appearing in the dirt or the picking up and manipulating of objects, through overlay.
-All complimented by Roy Skelton’s creepy laboured breathing.
+There is some really inventive SFX to flesh out the invisible Spiridon character; Wesker.
+Whether it be invisible footprints, appearing in the dirt or the picking up – and manipulating of objects, through CSO overlay.
+All complimented, by Roy Skelton’s creepy laboured breathing.

-The jungle Spiridon set is lush enough and the camera angles close – to pass for a convincing alien world, without detracting from proceedings as an obvious studio set.
-The plaudits have to goto the designers for the array of landscapes and alien plants, especially the spore shooting flowers.
+The jungle Spiridon set – is lush enough and the camera angles close; to pass for a convincing (if deadly) alien world.
+Without detracting, from proceedings – as an obvious studio set.
+The plaudits have to goto the designers, for the array of landscapes – and alien plants; especially the spore-shooting flowers.

-Who regular – Bernard Horsfall puts in a particularly strong peformance as unsure and desperate Thal leader – Taron.
-Even flowery companion – Jo gets a rare chance to shine at the beginning, whilst the Doctor is in his coma by being headstrong enough to go and seek him help.
+Doctor Who regular – Bernard Horsfall; puts in a particularly strong performance (as usual) as desperate Thal leader – Taron.
+Even flowery companion – Jo; gets a rare chance to shine at the beginning, whilst the Doctor is in his coma – by being headstrong enough to go and seek help.

-The Doctor also gets the opportunity to come up with some inventive plans to escape – or evade the Daleks, especially his homemade balloon escape from the Dalek’s base, up an air vent.
+The Doctor gets the opportunity, to come up with some inventive plans to escape; or evade the Daleks.
+Especially his homemade balloon escape, from the Dalek’s base – up an air vent.

-Planet Of The Daleks plays like an old B-movie serial from the 1930s.
-It works in all departments simply because it has a strong story, good performances, strong SFX and complementing set design.
-Terry Nation had a clear love for his creation and as a result, wrote them strong material.
+Planet Of The Daleks plays like an old B-movie serial, from the 1930s.
+It works – in all departments, simply because it has a strong story, good performances, strong SFX and complimenting set design.
+Terry Nation had a clear love for his creation and as a result, wrote them strong progressive material.